bazzat10/Projects/Project1/readme.md

 ###### Thursday 23/02/17
   * Shorten code (DRYer approach).
 Deleted repetitive functions with the use of boolean statements. ['View Original Code'](https://github.com/bazzat10/Projects/blob/master/Project1/original_working_js.js)
   * Bug Fixes - DISABLED the ability to SELECT a box once there is a winner.
 Due to my TIMER DELAY, this needed to be done.
   * Bug Fixes - Player is now announced WINNER if they win on the last box.
 NO Longer show TIE GAME.
-Used *return* function to immediately exit the function.
+Used *return* to immediately exit the function.

 ###### Friday 24/02/17